benoitpetit/duckduckGO-chat-cli/README.md

 Accept terms? [yes/no] yes
 Type /help to show available commands

-You: /search Go concurrency patterns
+You: /search Go concurrency patterns -- What are the best practices?
-[+] Search results added
+[+] Search results added and analyzed

-You: /file main.go
-[+] File content processed
+You: /file main.go -- Explain this code and suggest improvements [+] File content processed and analyzed
 File analyzed (2.3KB)

-You: How can I improve this implementation?
-GPT-4 Mini: Analyzing your code...
+GPT-4 Mini: Analyzing your code and search results...
 ```

 </details>